 Any criminal investigation conducted by local law enforcement agencies with responsibility for investigating an alleged offense of sexual assault, dating violence, domestic violence, and stalking laws will operate in accordance with criminal elements as defined by the Ohio Revised Code.
 The Ohio Revised Code (ORC) does not explicitly define "consent" or "sexual assault;" however, Chapter 2907 of the ORC defines "sex offenses" in Ohio criminal law.
+Ohio Revised Code Section 2907.01 provides Sex Offenses General Definitions as used in Ohio Revised Code Sections 2907.01 to 2907.38 and 2917.211.
 Ohio law does not define "dating violence," but Chapter 2901 of the ORC outlines 36 "offenses of violence" in Ohio criminal law.
 Chapter 2919.25 of the ORC outlines the elements of a domestic violence offense as follows: